 “Despite evidence of the effectiveness of AR, VR and mixed reality (referred to collectively as XR) tools, companies still face a variety of technical, cultural and organizational challenges.”

 One of the most significant enterprise XR trends in 2026 is structural maturity.
-Early proof-of-concept pilots have transitioned into IT-led rollouts governed by procurement, security, and endpoint management standards.
+Early proof-of-concept pilots are increasingly transitioning into IT-led rollouts governed by procurement, security, and endpoint management standards.

 However, hardware maturity alone does not define infrastructure readiness.
-IT teams now assess XR platforms using the same evaluation criteria applied to collaboration suites and mobile endpoints:
+In 2026, IT teams assess XR using the same criteria applied to collaboration suites and mobile endpoints:

 - Integration with Microsoft Teams and Zoom